 FDIC Bank Resolution Experience (BRE) Training Program

-BRE is a two-week program designed to provide an operational overview of the FDIC’s bank resolution processes in a format tailored for an international audience.
-FDIC experts will use lectures, exercises, and panel speakers to discuss:
+BRE is a 6-day program designed to provide an operational overview of FDIC’s bank resolution processes in a format tailored for an international audience.
+FDIC experts will use lectures, exercises, and panels to discuss:

-- The successful execution of a variety of resolution tools, including payouts, bridge banks, and purchase & assumption.
+- The successful execution of a variety of resolution tools, including payouts, bridge banks, and purchase and assumption;

-- Post-failure activity, including asset sales, management, and professional liability investigations.
+- Post-failure activity, including asset sales, management, and professional liability investigations; and

-- The FDIC’s role in resolution planning for systemically important financial institutions.
+- FDIC’s role in resolution planning for systemically important financial institutions.

 Translation services will not be offered.
-Students should have a strong command of English to maximize their comprehension of the program.
+To maximize comprehension of the program, students should have a strong command of English.

 Location of Training